 This is a first course in vectors, matrices, vector spaces, and linear transformations.
 The ideas discussed in this course not only serve as an introduction to the more abstract courses a mathematical student needs at the junior/senior level, but also may have many useful applications outside of mathematics, including engineering.
 This course is not intended to replace a more complete linear algebra course at the junior/senior level.
 The use of graphing calculators and/or computer algebra systems is strongly recommended.
-PREREQUISITE: MTH 1172 Calculus and Analytical Geometry II or consent of instructor.
+PREREQUISITE: MTH 1172 Calculus and Analytic Geometry II or consent of instructor.
 Lecture.

-MTH 2173 Calculus and Analytic Geometry III (4 cr)
+lus ar nd Analytic Geometry III (4 cr) F ı 0 \٨/